-Owl's Nest Gourmet Mobile Grill Hours: Mon.-Thurs., 7:30 a.m.- 6:00 p.m.
+Owl's Nest Gourmet Mobile Grill Hours: Mon.-Thurs., 7:00 a.m.- 6:00 p.m. (near PC) Fri., 7:00 a.m.-2 p.m. (near CC)

 Located on the lower level of the Ross L. Handy Campus Center, the Citrus College cafeteria offers a wide range of food selections, vending machines and a place to meet and eat.
 Wireless service is also available.
 Many breakfast items are offered.
 Standard grill items, fresh pizza, fresh salads tossed to order, deli sandwiches, a taco, burrito and tostada bar, and entrees of the day are available for lunch.
 Vending Service is also available at various locations on campus.